-Operating system Requirements 1 AIX® IBM e(logo)server pSeries [®] IBM RS/6000 [®] processor machines IBM e(logo)server i5 HP-UX (Itanium® platform) Hewlett-Packard Itanium machines HP-UX (PA-RISC platform) Hewlett-Packard HP-9000 PA-RISC 2.0 processor machines 2 Linux (POWER platform) IBM e(logo)server iSeries Server using the IBM Integrated xSeries Server or Linux PowerPC IBM e(logo)server pSeries IBM RS/6000 processor machines Linux (x86 platform) IBM e(logo)server xSeries® or equivalent Intel® based systems3 Linux (zSeries platform) IBM e(logo)server zSeries® 600 or e(logo)server 700 Server Solaris (SPARC platform) Sun Microsystems SPARC processor machines Solaris (x86-64 platform) Sun Microsystems AMD64 or equivalent EM64T based systems Windows® IBM e(logo)server xSeries or equivalent Intel based systems IBM e(logo)server iSeries Server using the IBM Integrated xSeries Server 4 z/OS ^{®5} Any server capable of running one of the supported z/OS releases
+Operating system Requirements 1 AIX® IBM e(logo)server pSeries [®] IBM RS/6000 [®] processor machines IBM e(logo)server i5 (for AIX) HP-UX (Integrity platform) Hewlett-Packard Integrity systems 2 HP-UX (PA-RISC platform) Hewlett-Packard HP-9000 PA-RISC 2.0 processor machines 3 Linux (POWER platform) IBM e(logo)server iSeries Server (using the IBM Integrated xSeries Server or Linux PowerPC) IBM e(logo)server pSeries IBM RS/6000 processor machines Linux (x86 platform) IBM e(logo)server xSeries® or equivalent Intel® based systems4 Linux (zSeries platform) IBM e(logo)server zSeries® 600 or 700 Server Solaris (SPARC platform) Sun Microsystems SPARC processor machines Solaris (x86-64 platform) Sun Microsystems AMD64 or equivalent EM64T processor machines Windows [®] IBM e(logo)server xSeries or equivalent Intel based systems IBM e(logo)server iSeries Server using the IBM Integrated xSeries Server 5 z/OS®6 Any server capable of running one of the supported z/OS releases

-1. Always check the readme.html file for the latest information about supported processors.
-A readme file is supplied on the product DVD or

-- CD (for runtime components and for the Message Brokers Toolkit), and you can access it from the final panel of the relevant installation program.
+- 1. Always check the WebSphere Event Broker Requirements Web site and the readme.html file for the latest information about supported processors. - A readme file is supplied on the product DVD or CD (for runtime components and for the Message Brokers Toolkit), and you can access it from the final panel of the relevant installation program.
 However, the files are updated occasionally; access the product readmes Web page to check that you have the latest level. - 2.
-The +DAportable flag cannot be used for 64-bit compilations, therefore PA-RISC 1.1 chips are no longer supported. - 3.
+Any hardware is supported that is explicitly compatible and fully capable of running the specified operating system, all corresponding supporting software detailed in this information center, and any associated applications unmodified. - 3.
+The +DAportable flag cannot be used for 64-bit compilations, therefore PA-RISC 1.1 chips are no longer supported. - 4.
 The Message Brokers Toolkit requires an Intel Pentium[®] III (or higher) processor-based computer with a processor speed of at least 700 MHz.
-This specification is the minimum supported level; for improved performance use a 2GHz processor. - A minimum display resolution of at least 1024 x 768 is required for some dialogs (for example, the Preferences dialog). - 4.
-You must install OS/400[®] Version 5 Release 2 or Version 5 Release 3 on the iSeries Server to exploit this support. - 5.
+This specification is the minimum supported level; for improved performance use a 2GHz processor. - A minimum display resolution of at least 1024 x 768 is required for some dialogs (for example, the Preferences dialog). - 5.
+You must install OS/400[®] Version 5 Release 2 or Version 5 Release 3 on the iSeries Server to exploit this support. - 6.
 See the Program Directory for WebSphere Event Broker for z/OS for further details.